wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 Notice that with the non-linear response it's much easier to tune to frequencies around `440 Hz`.
 This is how Castor & Pollux's pitch knobs work.
 You can configure how strong this effect is using the [settings editor](#editing-module-settings).

+The pitch CV inputs can optionally be quantized to the nearest semitone.
+This is not enabled by default, but can be enabled using the [settings editor](#editing-module-settings).
+The pitch knobs are never quantized, only the CV inputs, so that the knobs can still be used to tune the oscillators.

 ## Waveshapes